-Notice of the public hearing shall be given in accordance with Sec.
-2-280. - (e) Decision.
-Within fifteen (15) days of the closing of the public hearing, the Board shall render a decision on the application.
-The Board shall consider all evidence presented and make specific findings by resolution. - (5) Criteria for Amendments.
-The criteria for any amendment to the PD or PDO plan are as follows: - (a) Consistent with the nature of the PD or PDO plan and compatible with the land uses and character of the PD or PDO plan. - (b) General conformity with the County's Comprehensive Plan. - (c) Compliant with Planned Development Standards. - (d) Compatible with the health, safety, and welfare of the citizens of Morgan County.

-(6) Post-Decisions Actions

-(a) The applicant shall prepare all necessary final documents as required by the Board and Staff, as a result of the approval or conditional approval.
-Failure of the applicant to submit all necessary and executed final documents within six (6) months of the completion of the public hearing before the Board shall yoid the approval or conditional approval.
+- (a) Consistent with the nature of the PD or PDO plan and compatible with the land uses and character of the PD or PDO plan. - (b) General conformity with the County's Comprehensive Plan. - (c) Compliant with Planned Development Standards. - (d) Compatible with the health, safety, and welfare of the citizens of Morgan County. - (6) Post-Decisions Actions - (a) The applicant shall prepare all necessary final documents as required by the Board and Staff, as a result of the approval or conditional approval.
+Failure of the applicant to submit all necessary and executed final documents within six (6) months of the completion of the public hearing before the Board shall void the approval or conditional approval. - (b) Upon submission of all final documentation in conformity with the approval or conditional approval and these Regulations, Staff shall record, at the applicant's cost, the amended development plan and approving documentation.